khaors/geocompr/main.md

 4. *Global* or per-raster operations, that means the output cell derives its value potentially from one or several entire rasters.

 This classification scheme uses basically the number of cells involved in a processing step as distinguishing feature.
-Raster operations can also be classified by discipline, for example terrain, hydrological analysis or image classifications.
+For the sake of completeness, we should mention that raster operations can also be classified by discipline such as terrain, hydrological analysis or image classification.
 The following sections explain how each type of map algebra operations can be used, with reference to worked examples (also see `vignette("Raster")` for a technical description of map algebra).

 ### Local operations